-In one study conducted by the Bureau of Labor Statistics, younger baby boomers held an average of 11.7 jobs from ages 18 to 48.
+One study conducted by the Bureau of Labor Statistics, younger baby boomers held an average of 11.7 jobs from ages 18 to 48.
 During this same time, these individuals experienced an average of 5.6 periods of unemployment.
-With re-employment, some jobseekers made minor or major career changes.
-A construction worker may decide to start his own home-remodeling business.
+With re-employment, some job-seekers made minor or major career changes.
+A construction worker may decide to start his own home remodeling business.
 A newspaper reporter may become a TV news anchor.
 Or a physician may quit, becoming a comedian.

-Having “career clarity” about where you are going will help you identify what type of job you want to pursue.
+Having “career clarity” about where you are going will help you identify what job you want to pursue.
 It can also give you insight into the specific skills and qualifications you need to be a candidate for the role, and it may even help you identify who is hiring for the type of position you are seeking.
-Once you’re ready to apply for a position (or contact an organization about an unadvertised opportunity), your professional résumé writer will need your clarity about your future career direction to help you create useful career documents to secure job interviews and offers.
+Once you’re ready to apply for a job (or contact an organization about an unadvertised opportunity), your résumé will need to clarity your career direction to secure job interviews and offers.

-Your résumé and LinkedIn profile are not a “career obituary” of where you’ve been — they should be a forward-looking marketing document that showcases your skills, education, and experience in the context of where you are headed — with a strong emphasis on the value you can deliver to your prospective employer.
-A professional résumé writer can also take a diverse work history and create a cohesive, compelling career story showcasing your qualifications.
+Your résumé and LinkedIn profile are not a “career obituary” of where you’ve been.
+They should be forward-looking marketing documents that showcase your skills, education, and experience in the context of where you are headed and have a strong emphasis on the value you can deliver to your prospective employer.
+A résumé should take a diverse work history and create a cohesive, compelling career story showcasing your qualifications.

 Finding the thread to sew together an eclectic work history, or seeing a pattern in your previous positions, can set you and your career documents apart.
 Assisting a prospective employer to understand who you are and what you can do for them is the key.
 So deciding what you want to be “when you grow up” or even just “next” is critical.

-How often have you been talking to a colleague about their job search and they say, “I’m not picky.
-I just want a job that pays more.”
+How often have you been talking to a colleague about their job search, and they say, “I’m not picky.
+I want a job that pays more.”
 It’s not about being picky — or not being picky — it’s about being focused.

-If you wanted a different car, and you were asked, “What kind of car do you want?” you would benefit from being specific with your description.
+If you wanted a different car and asked, “What kind of car do you want?” you would benefit from being specific with your description.
 Two doors, or four?
 Sedan or SUV?
 Cloth seats or leather?
 New or used?
 What color?
 What make and model?

-If you know what you want (whether a car or a career) it much easier to find it.
+Suppose you know what you want (whether a car or a career), it’s much easier to find.
 Once you have clarity about the job you’re seeking, you (or your résumé writer) can tailor your résumé and cover letter to showcase how you are the ideal candidate for the position — cutting through the clutter of hundreds of other applicants.